adaptivadesignlab/adaptivadesignlab.github.io/_posts/blog/2017-11-07-new-adaptiva-website.md

 ### 5. Unify look and feel

-As I mentioned before, incremental changes over years of evolving brand standards doesn't end well.
-By creating a framework and component system for this project, I was able to quickly a consistent look and feel across the site and ensure cohesion for future pages created with the same design system.
+As I mentioned before, incremental changes over years of evolving brand standards didn't end well.
+By developing a framework and component library for Adaptiva, I was able to quickly create a consistent look and feel across the site and ensure cohesion for future pages created with the same design system.

 I placed restrictions on the use of our color palette, setting a heavy focus on the blue and grayscale sections.